Berea.eduarrow_forward

 Bio

-Ian Norris is a Professor of Marketing in the Department of Economics and Business and also serves as Professor and Chair in the Psychology Department.
-In Business, he primarily teaches Consumer Behavior, Marketing Research, and Marketing Principles.
-In Psychology, he teaches Social Psychology and Industrial/Organizational Psychology.
-In addition, he has regularly taught a senior seminar in Global Happiness and Well-Being, and occasionally teaches International Business in the KIIS-Austria program.
+Ian Norris is the Director of the Entrepreneurship for the Public Good (EPG) and serves as the William and Kay Moore Chair in Entrepreneurship.
+He is also a professor of Marketing in the Department of Economics and Business and affiliate faculty in Psychology.
+In Business, Dr. Norris regularly teaches courses in Consumer Behavior, Marketing Research, and Marketing Principles.
+He has also taught Industrial/Organizational and Social Psychology as well as International Business in Austria through the Kentucky Institute for International Studies (KIIS).
 With Nancy Sowers, Professor of Finance, he developed the financial literacy program at Berea College and co-authored the textbook Invest in Your Financial Literacy: A Guide to Financial Decision-Making.

-His research interests are primarily in the area of consumer behavior, and, more specifically, consumer values and well-being, financial decision making, and sustainable consumption.
+Dr. Norris is passionate about creativity, innovation, social entrepreneurship, and sustainability.
+His research interests are primarily in the area of consumer behavior, and, more specifically, consumer values and well-being, happiness, and sustainable consumption.
 He has published in a diverse range of journals, including Journal of the Association for Consumer Research, Psychology & Marketing, Academy of Management Review, and Psychophysiology.
 His research has been featured in outlets such as Scientific American and the Daily Telegraph.
 He has also written popular press articles for Psychology Today under the column Happiness Evolves.

-Prior to coming to Berea College to teach Marketing, Dr. Norris taught courses in Motivation and Emotion, Biological Psychology, and Evolutionary Psychology at Murray State University.
 Dr. Norris received a PhD in Social Psychology from Texas Tech University and completed extensive doctoral work in Marketing at the University of Kentucky’s Gatton College of Business.
-He also holds an MBA from Murray State University and a certificate in International Business education from the University of South Carolina Darla Moore School of Business.
+He also holds an MBA from Murray State University, where he was previously a faculty member in psychology, and a certificate in International Business education from the University of South Carolina Darla Moore School of Business.
 In 2021-22, he served as a fellow of the American Council on Education at the University of Louisville.

 Degrees